dashingsoft/pyarmor/docs/man.rst

---exact                     Only obfuscate list scripts --no-bootstrap              Do not insert bootstrap code to entry script --no-cross-protection       Do not insert protection code to entry script --plugin NAME               Insert extra code to entry script --platform NAME             Distribute obfuscated scripts to other platform --advanced <0,1>            Enable advanced mode --restrict <0,1,2,3,4>      Set restrict mode --package-runtime <0,1,2>   Save the runtime files as a package or not -n, --no-runtime            DO NOT generate runtime files
+--exact                     Only obfuscate list scripts --no-bootstrap              Do not insert bootstrap code to entry script --no-cross-protection       Do not insert protection code to entry script --plugin NAME               Insert extra code to entry script, it could be used multiple times --platform NAME             Distribute obfuscated scripts to other platform --advanced <0,1>            Disable or enable advanced mode --restrict <0,1,2,3,4>      Set restrict mode --package-runtime <0,1,2>   Save the runtime files as a package or not -n, --no-runtime            DO NOT generate runtime files